Sayemahamed/DocuBuddy/README.md

 # DocuBuddy

 DocuBuddy is an advanced assistant for seamless interaction with documents and question-answering.
-Utilizing technologies like LangChain, Ollama, phi3.5, FastEmbed, and FAISS, DocuBuddy efficiently delivers quick and accurate responses from uploaded documents or general inquiries.
+Utilizing technologies like LangChain, Ollama, phi3.5, FastEmbed, Streamlit and FAISS, DocuBuddy efficiently delivers quick and accurate responses from uploaded documents or general inquiries.

 ## Table of Contents
 - [Key Features](#key-features)